||Part Time Day

 - An Australian or New Zealand Birth Certificate

 For Permanent Residents or Humanitarian Visa holders, a Certificate of Evidence of Resident Status (CERS) or a Humanitarian Visa is accepted.

-To assess eligibility for Recognition of Prior Learning and Credit Transfer, students are required to bring any transcripts for study previously undertaken or other appropriate evidence to the enrolment session.
+To assess eligibility for Recognition of Prior Learning and Credit Transfer, students are required to provide any transcripts for study previously undertaken or other appropriate evidence.

 Evidence is required to support applications for fee concessions or exemptions.
 Such as:

 - A valid Centrelink Customer Reference Number (CRN) or DVA number with the date of grant; or

 Jobseekers are required to provide full details of:

 To plan for your enrolment session please refer to the Enrolment Readiness Checklist on the Hunter TAFE website.

 |Classes will run on Thursday and Friday 8.00am to 4.45pm.

 The 2017 Smart and Skilled Schedule prices are: